eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-acknowledgements.md

 The response of an HTTP request, which requested several acknowledgements, will differ from the response, where an HTTP request was not requesting acknowledgements.

-Example response when 2 acknowledgements were requested and were successful:
+Example response when 2 acknowledgements were requested and were successful.
+The overall HTTP status code will be `200` (OK) in this case:
 ```json
 {
   "twin-persisted": {